Futurum Research 2025

 • While generating software code from a natural language prompt garners great interest, generative AI is proving to be particularly well suited to software development tasks that require an understanding of software’s inner workings.

-• Generative AI’s strengths in natural language processing and inferencing are highly applicable to software, which is written in symbolic language such as programming languages, scripts, configuration files and markup languages.
+• Generative AI’s strengths in natural language processing and inferencing are highly applicable to software development tasks and processes, as well as generating and improving code.

-• AI agents are conducive to tasks including writing unit and functional tests, performing code and security reviews, and performing routine updates and bug fixes.
-More complex tasks, such as refactoring and modernizing existing code, require a fuller and more comprehensive examination of the inner workings of software.
+• AI agents are conducive to tasks including writing unit and functional tests, performing code and security reviews, and agentically performing multi-step software development tasks beyond writing code.
+More complex tasks, such as refactoring and modernizing existing code, require a fuller and more comprehensive examination of codebases which are often much larger than a single person can fully comprehend.

 • Code Reviews and Improvement.
 AI agents can automatically perform code reviews, comparing uses of software patterns and adherence to modern programming standards while also recommending improvements to code.

 • Examining Full Codebases.
-AI agents can quickly and continuously examine entire codebases to identify reusable code, reoccurring software bugs, security vulnerabilities, non-compliant coding practices and code that is no longer used.
+AI agents can quickly and continuously examine entire codebases to identify reusable code, reoccurring software bugs, security vulnerabilities, and non-compliant coding practices.

 • Tackling Technical Debt.
-AI agents trained in upgrading and integration testing software packages and libraries can increasingly perform routine software upgrades.
+AI agents trained in upgrading and integration testing software packages and libraries will begin perform targeted software upgrades.

 • Refactoring and Modernizing Code.
 AI agents can perform basic code improvements, such as removing inefficiencies in code, to more complex tasks, such as examining an application codebase and developing multiple approaches to refactoring legacy code into microservices.